 In practice, for compressible data, LZMA2 is just LZMA with 0.015%-3% more overhead.
 The maximum compression ratio of LZMA is about 7089:1, but LZMA2 is limited to 6875:1 approximately (measured with 1 TB of data).
 For uncompressible data, xz expands the data less than lzip (0.01% vs 1.4%), but at the cost of making it more vulnerable to undetected corruption because xz stores uncompressible data uncompressed, and corruption in the uncompressed packets of a LZMA2 stream can't be detected by the decoder, leaving the (optional) check sequence as the only way of detecting errors there.
 (See the xz tests in [benchmark]).

 On the other hand, the original LZMA data stream provides embedded error detection.
-Any distance larger than the dictionary size acts as a forbidden symbol, allowing the decoder to detect the approximate position of errors, and leaving little work for the check sequence in the detection of errors.
+Any distance larger than the dictionary size acts as a forbidden symbol, allowing the decoder to detect the approximate position of most errors, and leaving little work for the check sequence in the detection of errors.

 LZMA2 could have been safer and more efficient if only its designers had copied the structure of Deflate; terminate compressed blocks with a marker, and protect the length of uncompressed blocks.
 This would have reduced the overhead, and therefore the number of false positives, in the files above by a factor of 25.
 For compressible files, that only need a header and a marker, the improvement is usually of 8 times less overhead per mebibyte of compressed size (about 500 times less overhead for a file of 64 MiB).